JieningLi/book-api-express-mocha-chai/README.md

-# Build a RESTful Book API with express js and Mongodb
+# Build a RESTful Book API with express js and MongoDB

 This book API has a full CRUD operation.
 Testings are done under Mocha and Chai framework.